The importance of network traffic analysis and monitoring in your cybersecurity programXDR & SIEM Product

 Not all tools for monitoring network traffic are the same.
 Generally, they can be broken down into two types: flow-based tools and deep packet inspection (DPI) tools.
 Within these tools you’ll have options for software agents, storing historical data, and intrusion detection systems.
 When evaluating which solution is right for your organization, consider these five things:

-Network traffic analysis is an essential way to monitor network availability and activity to identify anomalies, maximize performance, and keep an eye out for attacks.
-Alongside log aggregation, UEBA, and endpoint data, network traffic is a core piece of the comprehensive visibility and security analysis to discover threats early and extinguish them fast.
 When choosing a NTA solution, consider the current blind spots on your network, the data sources you need information from, and the critical points on the network where they converge for efficient monitoring.
 With NTA added as a layer to your security information and event management (SIEM) solution, you’ll gain visibility into even more of your environment and your users.